WhaddaMakers/RPi-smart-mirror-tutorial/README.md

   - USB Mouse
   - Internet connection (WiFi or wired ethernet)

-## Programming the Rasberry Pi
+## Programming the RasPberry Pi

-To install the software onto your Raspberry Pi easily, We've made an image file, that contains Raspbian (the standard Raspberry Pi OS) and the MagicMirror software with a variety of fun modules already installed.
+To install the software onto your Raspberry Pi easily, ze've made an image file that contains Raspbian (the standard Raspberry Pi OS) and the MagicMirror software with a variety of fun modules already installed.
 See the pictures below to discover how we designed the interface.

 #### The front Page
 It Shows the Date/time, daily news from over the world, Belgium holidays( can be changed to any country), different time zones....
 When powering up the PI, u should see this.